alharkan7/llama-creator/README.md

 **5. Open your browser**

 Visit visit `http://localhost:3000` to see the app in action.

+## Backend API

+The application uses **FastAPI** to receive PDF files or links, which are then processed to transform them into explainer flashcards using **Meta Llama**.
+You can find the backend API repository here [https://github.com/alharkan7/llama-creator-api](https://github.com/alharkan7/llama-creator-api).

 ## Deployment

 This app is deployed on Vercel.
-You can access it [here](https://llama-creator.vercel.app/).
+You can access it here [https://llama-creator.vercel.app](https://llama-creator.vercel.app/).

 ## Contributing